 - Drizzle with sugar, confectioner’s sugar, condensed milk or honey.
 You can also serve them with a dollop of sour cream on the side.

-I post recipes that are either typical dishes from my home country of Guatemala, recipes from other Latin American countries or interesting and fun recipes with ingredients that give them some sabor Latino.
-If you have any suggestions or would like a specific guatemalan recipe let me know in the comments section.
+I love to post recipes of traditional dishes from my home country of Guatemala.
+If you have any suggestions or would like a specific Guatemalan recipe let me know in the comments section.